Both dare devils and less daring visitors will love the array of mechanical construction equipment to climb on and drive.

 Ages 5 - 12, All ages, Schools and Groups, Teenagers, Under 5s

 (based on family of 4 pay on the day rates)

 Have you ever wanted to drive a real JCB Digger or dumper?

 The park is aimed at children between 4 and 14 years of age, however visitors of all ages can enjoy a great day out!
 There is a comprehensive Diggerland Ride Height Chart on their website, which indicates the suitability of all the rides they offer.
 Children under 100cm will enter for free!

-Diggerland is situated on previous industrial sites so families can experience an array of outdoor activities.
+Diggerland Kent is situated on previous industrial sites so families can experience an array of outdoor activities.
 It is also the ideal theme park for small to large groups looking for something fun and highly unique.